mmhanif/self-halt/_posts/books/2022-11-28-the-first-fifteen-lives-of-harry-august.md

 *Audible*

+A variation on the time-travel genre that I'm a sucker for.
+The premise is that there are people who's life keeps repeating starting from birth but they remember everything they experienced and learnt in previous lives.
+The chief protagonist, Harry August, is one such person.
+Well thought out and generally self-consistent - I recommend it if you like the genre.

 **Publisher's Description:**
 "SOME STORIES CANNOT BE TOLD IN JUST ONE LIFETIME.
 Harry August is on his deathbed.
 Again.
 No matter what he does or the decisions he makes, when